Reverse Diffusion Sequential Monte Carlo Samplers: Experiments

 In \Cref{subfig:gmm-hist}, we compare the marginal histogram of samples from \ourmethod{}, \ourmethod{} (Proposal), and the true target in $d=2$.
 While samples from \ourmethod{} (Proposal) cover both modes, their relative weights are overly balanced.
 In contrast, \ourmethod{} recovers the calibrated mode weights, indicating the importance of the error correction mechanism by SMC.

-\Cref{subfig:gmm-bias-vs-d} shows the estimation bias of the weight ratio (left), and that of the log-normalization constant $\log Z$ (right). \ourmethod{} consistently outperforms AIS and SMC in both metrics across dimensions. \ourmethod{} (Proposal) exhibits consistently high weight ratio estimation bias.
+\Cref{subfig:gmm-bias-vs-d} shows the estimation bias of the weight ratio (left), and that of the log-normalization constant $\log Z$ (right).
+Note that only \ourmethod{}, \ourmethod{}(IS), AIS and SMC provide estimates for $\log Z$.
+We observe that \ourmethod{} consistently outperforms other methods in both metrics across dimensions.
+Moreover, \ourmethod{} (Proposal) exhibits consistently high weight ratio estimation bias.
 While \ourmethod{} (IS) reduces this bias, it still underperforms the full \ourmethod{} procedure, highlighting the effectiveness of intermediate resampling guided by our intermediate target distributions.

 In high dimensions, all methods exhibit some degree of mode collapse. \ourmethod{} primarily samples from the dominant mode, resulting in average weight ratio estimation biases of 0.09 and 0.08 for $d=32$ and $64$, respectively.
 In contrast, AIS and SMC completely collapse to a single mode, which varies across runs, yielding degenerate estimated ratios of 0 or 1 and an average bias of around 0.4.